-Convention Definition Indicates a component such as a menu, menu command, dialog box, check box, button, list or option.
-Bold Indicates the names of ledger accounts, account ranges, and reports.
+Convention Definition Bold Indicates a component such as a menu, menu command, dialog box, check box, button, list or option.
+Indicates the names of ledger accounts, account ranges, and reports.
 Indicates the names of operators and fields.
 Indicates the syntax of queries.
-Courier Indicates text that you must type into Sage 100 Contractor.
-Bold font Indicates the names of expressions and functions.
+Courier Bold font Indicates text that you must type into Sage 100 Contractor.
+Indicates the names of expressions and functions.
 Courier font Indicates the name of a file or a folder.
 Key1+Key2 The plus (+) sign indicates that you should press and hold down the first key while you press the second key.
-For example, Alt+C indicates that you should press the Alt key and hold it while you press the C key; then release both. ltalia Indicates the titles of printed or printable documents.
-Italic Indicates variable values or parameters within expressions.
-(See links) (Help only) Indicates that there is a hypertext link to a topic related to that step in the procedure.
-Look for it in the links list at the end of the procedure.
+For example, Alt+C indicates that you should press the Alt key and hold it while you press the C key; then release both.
+Italic Indicates the titles of printed or printable documents.
+Indicates variable values or parameters within expressions.
 How?
 (Help only) Indicates that there is a hypertext link to a specific procedural topic.